 Complete Item 1.5.5 if you are a foreign employee and have worked for a foreign company in Norway, or have worked for a Norwegian or foreign company on the Norwegian continental shelf.

 Step 3: Submit Your Tax Return

-You can submit your tax return by post or online here.
+You can submit your tax return by post or online here(link is external).

 Tax Figures in Norway